basher/demo-storybook-modern-code-legacy-browser/README.md

 ## Build and publish Storybook
-- `npm run publish-storybook` - this runs a Parcel build to bundle CSS/JavaScript in the `public` folder, as defined in `.storybook/main.js`.
+- `npm run publish-storybook` - this runs a Parcel build to bundle CSS/JavaScript in the `public` folder, using the default `whitelabel` theme.
 - `npx http-server ./storybook-static` - to test production build on local server.

 ## Additional required files in project root directory